Boataround/engineeringladders/README.md

 1. **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
 2. **Designs**: designs and implements medium to large size features while reducing the system's tech debt
-3. **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
+3. **Owns**: owns the production operation and monitoring of the system
-4. **Evolves**: evolves the architecture to support future requirements and defines its SLAs
+4. **Evolves**: evolves the architecture to support future requirements
 5. **Leads**: leads the technical excellence of the system and creates plans to mitigate outages

 ## People